 - 2 x Silver coated copper speaker cables

-I really love the iFi Audio Retro Stereo 50.
-Since the resurgence of vinyl several years back, for many consumers, there has been a gravitation towards high-end audio.
-The Retro Stereo 50 opens the joys of tube amplifiers up to a much wider market.
-While the audiophiles might scoff at features like tone control, bass boost, and Bluetooth, I think iFi Audio have found a good balance which will appeal to regular consumers and audiophiles.
+I love the iFi Audio Retro Stereo 50.
+Since the resurgence of vinyl several years back, there has been a gravitation towards high-end audio for many consumers.
+The Retro Stereo 50 opens the joys of tube amplifiers to a much broader market.
+While the audiophiles might scoff at features like tone control, bass boost, and Bluetooth, I think iFi Audio has found a good balance that will appeal to regular consumers and audiophiles.
 The quality of the Retro Stereo 50 is something everyone will appreciate.
 For under $2,000, you’ll get the Retro Stereo 50 with speakers, built-in DAC, phono pre, headphone amp, and more.
 You will not find better value for money than this!
 If you don’t want the speakers, you can pick the Retro Stereo 50 up for under $1,500.
 Also included in the price are a tonne of cables to get you started.